slevithan/regex/README.md

 [![bundle size](https://deno.bundlejs.com/badge?q=regex&treeshake=[*])](https://bundlejs.com/?q=regex&treeshake=[*])
 </div>

-`regex` is a template tag that extends JavaScript regular expressions with key features that make them more powerful and dramatically more readable.
-It returns native `RegExp` instances that maintain or exceed native performance.
-It's also lightweight, supports all ES2024+ regex functionality, and can be used dependency-free as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex).
+`regex` is a template tag that extends JavaScript regular expressions with features that make them more powerful and dramatically more readable.
+It returns native `RegExp` instances that equal or exceed native performance.
+It's also lightweight, supports all ES2024+ regex features, and can be used as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex) to avoid any dependencies or runtime cost.

 Highlights include support for free spacing and comments, atomic groups via `(?>…)` that can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS), subroutines via `\g<name>` that enable powerful composition, and context-aware interpolation of regexes, escaped strings, and partial patterns.